Ultimate Really Right Stuff Tripod Guide – 2026

 What’s great about the Magpul straps is that they can be converted from 2-point to single-point attachment.
 This means you can buy one strap for your tripod and use that same strap as a single-point attachment on your camera.
 If I’m carrying my tripod over my shoulder with the strap, my camera is always in a bag and, therefore, doesn’t need the strap at the same time.

-If you have a spare camera strap that you already love, you can also buy a pair of QD swivel adapters from B&H or Amazon and put them on your existing strap to convert it for use with the RRS tripod strap set.
+If you have a spare camera strap that you already love, you can also buy a pair of QD swivel adapters from B&H, RRS, or Amazon and put them on your existing strap to convert it for use with the RRS tripod strap set.
 I’d bet any photographer has at least one spare strap lying around, so this might be a good option for those who cleaned out their bank account buying their dream tripod 🙂

 Leveling Base